 Either opting for WordPress packages in which the necessary files have already been deposited on the server, like WordPress hosting from IONOS or managing the installation autonomously (the user takes care of the complete installation).
 In this case, you need web hosting, FTP access, a domain and download the latest version of WordPress.
 This guide to installing WordPress will help you in the process.

 You should first adjust the general settings for your WordPress homepage.
 To begin, you can enter the “Website Title” (if you have no already done so during the installation process), as well as the “Subtitle”.
 These are basically the billboards for your website: browsers and search engines access this data to lead users to your site.
 You should therefore spent a little extra time choosing your name, but don’t worry, you can always change these fields again and again.

 Before you leave the Settings section, you should also deal with permalinks.
-A permalink is characterised by the fact that the same URL is always the same article (which is usually not the case with dynamic URLs.
-Using permalinks has two advantages: on the one hand, they guarantee that your content will be accessible at this address and that links from other websites will not get lost.
-On the other hand, you practically standardise the links to your articles.
-You can also use “speaking URLs” which make the name of the article then part of the Internet address.
-This makes it easier for human users, as well as search engines find the relevant web page.
+A permalink is characterized by the fact that the same URL is always the same article (which is usually not the case with dynamic URLs).
+Permalinks standardize the links to your articles and guarantee that your content will be accessible at this address and that links from other websites will not get lost.
+You can also use “speaking URLs” which make the name of the article part of the Internet address, this is better for users and search engines.